 Barack Obama’s Real Estate

 Obama is the first former president in nearly 100 years to remain in Washington, D.C., after leaving office.
 He and the family remained in town so his youngest daughter, Sasha, could finish high school.
-She graduated this June.
+She graduated in June, 2019.

 Their digs are located in the area’s posh Kalorama neighborhood, where first daughter Ivanka Trump also owns a home.
 The Obamas bought the house for $8.1 million, according to CNBC.
 They also kept their Chicago home in the historic Hyde Park neighborhood.